solublestudio/gatsby-plugin-scroll-reveal/README.md

 ];
 ```

+**Note**: If you are using [Gatsby Plugin Transition Link](https://www.gatsbyjs.org/packages/gatsby-plugin-transition-link/) add this plugin first in the config.

 ## Options

 Here is a full list of options with their default values you can use to configure this plugin.